 We may, from time to time, issue debt or equity securities, or a combination thereof, to finance capital expenditures, the acquisition of assets and businesses or for general corporate purposes.
-Our ability to access the capital markets by issuing debt or equity securities will be dependent on our results of operations, our current financial condition, current credit ratings, current market conditions and other factors beyond our control.
+We have a shelf registration statement under which we may publicly issue from time to time up to \$750 million of debt, equity or hybrid securities.
+Our ability to access the capital markets by issuing debt or equity securities will be dependent on our results of operations, our current financial condition, credit ratings, market conditions and other factors beyond our control at such time.